pailhead/react-canvas-stats/README.md

 - Compute frame rate.
 - (memory has been nuked)

 The `react` side of things is relying heavily on timestamps.
 It feels kinda weird but it works.
 This seems to be an obvious way to trigger a change.
 For the main component, only the stamp of the last update is needed.
-The panel's seemed to each need their own, since the numbers could be the same (60fps over and over again) and it seemed like this change wouldn't register.
+The panel's seemed to each need their own, since the numbers could be the same (60fps over and over again) and it seemed like this change wouldn't register and the graph wouldn't progress.
 Hence both the value prop, and the time of last update.

 ### TODO ###

 - research how to publish this.
 I don't understand how it should be bundled for npm.
-- dont create functions in the callbacks, and avoid `Object.keys`